google/jsonnet/README.md

 make doc/js/libjsonnet.js
 ```

-Then inside `doc` directory you can generate and serve the website using [Jekyll](https://jekyllrb.com/):
+Then, inside the _doc_ directory, you can generate and serve the website using [Jekyll](https://jekyllrb.com/):
 ```
 jekyll serve --watch --livereload
 ```